-The recent outbreak of coronavirus COVID-19 could have adverse consequences on Allied including, but not limited to, business continuity interruptions, disruptions of development activities, unfavorable market conditions, and threats to the health and safety of employees.
-Allied's users may also face business challenges as a result of the outbreak that may adversely affect their business and their ability to pay rent as required under the leases.
-Certain provinces in which Allied operates have enacted mandatory business closures affecting many of its users.
-Provincial governments are encouraging landlords to enter into rent deferral arrangements with users whose businesses are required to close or are otherwise impaired.
+The global pandemic could have adverse consequences on Allied including, but not limited to, business continuity interruptions, disruptions of development activities, unfavorable market conditions, and threats to the health and safety of employees.
+Allied's users may also face business challenges as a result of the pandemic that may adversely affect their business and their ability to pay rent as required under the leases.
+Allied has abated rent under the CECRA program and has afforded rent deferrals to certain users.
 There can be no assurance that deferred rents will be collected in accordance with deferral arrangements or at all.
 Any inability to collect rents in a timely manner or at all could adversely affect Allied's business and financial results.
-In addition, due to the closure of the courts in most of the jurisdictions in which Allied operates, certain remedies available to a landlord to deal with defaulting users are unavailable to the extent such remedies require an order of the court.